Splunk is a free network monitor that captures data from IT systems and stores it.

 The Splunk SIEM is very flexible and those who are familiar with the Splunk system will enjoy exploring extra plugins and add-ons that will enable them to get the most out of the system.
 People who are not so comfortable with Splunk would probably worry that they hadn’t done enough to get the system working fully.
 The need to study how Splunk could be adapted would be off-putting for most time-pressed system managers.

 Network managers who are looking for an easier, plug-and-play SIEM solution have a lot of options because there are a lot of SIEM systems on the market today.
 To find out more about SIEM and the best systems that compete in the market, take a look at our best SIEM tools post.
+Alternatively, if you are looking to outsource the work and employ a team of SIEM experts instead, check out the best managed SIEM services post.

 Here is our list of the best alternatives to Splunk SIEM:

 - SolarWinds Security Event Manager (FREE TRIAL) A strong log management and analysis system that provides the SIM part of SIEM.
 The tool includes automated response options and good analysis support with strong data visualizations.
-This virtual appliance installs on VMWare vSphere or Microsoft Hyper-V.
+This virtual appliance installs on VMWare vSphere or Microsoft Hyper-V. Start a 30-day free trial.

 - Datadog Security Monitoring A SIEM system that is one of the configuration options of this comprehensive system monitoring cloud-based service.
 It requires agent software to be installed on-premises.